forgery810/fl-studio-alesis-vixx/README.md

 ## Troubleshooting

 - Update FL Studio before you do anything else.
-If you are on a cracked copy of FL Studio, please do not ask for help with any problems.
+If you are on a cracked/illegal copy of FL Studio, please do not ask for help with any problems and go buy FL Studio.

 - Most problems have arisen from the folder not being in the right location and the data.py not being present.

 - Make sure user data folder is set to the default location \Documents\Image Line.
-If you have it set elsewhere and want to keep it that way, clone the folder to the corresponding place ...\Settings\Hardware
+If you have it set elsewhere and want to keep it that way, clone the folder to the
+  corresponding place ...\Settings\Hardware

 - If you are still having an issue, on FL Studio go to View - Script Output, hit a few buttons on the Alesis and copy what is there.
 Then create an issue on github or respond on the Image Line forum entry (link above) for this controller.
 Describe the issue and paste the results from the Script Output.

 ## Notes: